About | Journal | Mona | Jack | Molly | Family | Friends | Fertility | Nudity | Sex | Sanity | Spirits | Dreams

 August 4

-We are at the time of years when I am eating tomatoes every day.
+We are at the time of year when I am eating tomatoes every day.
 I have lots of green beans and carrots I have been making pesto to freeze for the winter.
-We bought a bunch of blueberries when we were up north and I froze them in pint containers so we can enjoy them as long as possible.I like the idea of eating things when they are in season, but freezing stuff is nice too.
+We bought a bunch of blueberries when we were up north, and I froze them in pint containers so we can enjoy them as long as possible.I like the idea of eating things when they are in season, but freezing stuff is nice too.

 * * * * *